Bosko's Soda Fountain

-Bosko's Soda Fountain is the fifteenth title in the Looney Tunes series featuring Bosko.
+Bosko's Soda Fountain is a 1931 American animated comedy short film.
+It is the fifteenth film in the Looney Tunes series featuring Bosko.
 It was released as early as October 10, 1931.
 (Note: Archived from an October 13 article, this is based on the fact that new cartoon shorts would premiere in theaters on Saturdays.)
 It was directed by Hugh Harman.
 The film score was composed by Frank Marsales.

-This cartoon marks the first appearance of Honey's cat-like son, Wilbur.
+This cartoon marks the first appearance of Honey's cat-like son, Wilber.